mettinger/Commentary-On-The-Mind-Illuminated/README.md

 The contents of this repository are in no way to be interpreted as approved or endorsed by the aforementioned authors.
-All errors and misinterpretations are strictly the fault of the author(s).
+All errors and misinterpretations are strictly the fault of the collaborators on this repository.

 Collaboration and pull requests are welcome.